 This is the largest public park in Abuja which can be found within the Maitama District of the city.
 A river divides the park into two sides.
 One side of the park is dedicated to nature and the other side which is close to the main entrance from the road is dedicated to the scientific knowledge of the natural environment.

 The park was conceived and designed by the Italian architect Manfredi Nicoletti and it is one of the main attractions of Abuja Nigeria.

 IBB International Golf & Country Club, Abuja

 IBB International Golf and Country Club is an exclusive club with access for members only.
-Entrance fee for membership is Seven hundred and fifty Naira, N750,000 (One hundred thousand naira).
+Entrance fee for membership for ordinary members N750,000 (Seven hundred and fifty thousand naira).
+Overseas Members N100,000 (One hundred thousand naira).
 Junior members N32,000 (Thirty-two thousand naira).
 Their annual subscription fees are as follows: N75,000 (Ordinary Members); N60,000 (Overseas Members); N15,000 (Junior Members).

 IBB International Golf Course Abuja is a standard golf course located on Aso drive in the city of Abuja, Nigeria.
 It occupies a land area of about 101 hectares with a number of ponds, lakes streams and bridges.
 It is few minutes’ drive from the Transcorp Hilton Hotel Abuja and from the Aso Villa.

 Located in Asokoro District behind the Presidential Villa.
 There is enough wildlife here to admire for any animal lover.
 Domestic animals are housed in the zoo so it is a great attraction for kids.
 For their pleasure, there are also playgrounds and other fun activities for kids along “Toddler’s lane” The Lake Cafe is also open if one requires a hot snack or a freshly made milkshake.
 It is open daily from 9 am to 6 pm.